jfechete/NCGenerator/README.md

 # NCGenerator
-Making a simple .nc file generator for my CNC so I can have more control over it and learn more about gcode.
+A simple .nc file generator I'm working on for my CNC.
+Currently it's only function is carving along color edges of images.
+To use, leave an image named "in.png" in the directory and run the "nc_generator.py" file.
+It will create a file called "out.nc".